 An analog interface can be the perfect way to connect your guitar or bass to a smartphone if the cost of the interface is a concern.
 It will allow you to listen back through headphones, or you can send the audio signal out to a pair of speakers for yourself and others nearby to hear.

-This section will give you insight into what an analog interface is, how it works with your phone or tablet, and which ones are the best interfaces for iOS and Android devices.
+This section will give you insight into analog interfaces, how they work with your phone or tablet, and which ones are the best for iOS and Android devices.

 Analog interfaces are converters that take input signals from instruments like guitars or keyboards and output the signal to a TRRS (Tip-Ring-Ring-Sleeve) plug that can be inserted into the headphone jack on your phone or iPad.

-The signal is not converted into a digital signal until it reaches your phone, meaning the signal will have more quality loss versus using a digital interface.
+The signal is not converted into a digital signal until it reaches your phone, meaning it will have more quality loss than a signal sent using a digital interface.

-You may be asking where you can plug your headphones into since the interface is connected to the headphone jack.
-The answer is that analog interfaces come with their own integrated headphone jack.
+You may be wondering where you can plug your headphones since the interface is connected to the headphone jack.
+The answer is that analog interfaces have their own integrated headphone jack.

 Analog audio interfaces are less expensive than digital interfaces.
-Although analog audio isn’t as clean and clear as digital audio, it doesn’t really make a difference for many applications, such as practicing guitar.
+Although analog audio isn’t as clean and clear as digital audio, this difference doesn’t really matter for many applications, such as practicing guitar.

 Related Content: Can I Use Audio Interface Without Computer?
 Will Focusrite Work Without Computer?